Why is this medication prescribed?

 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and call your doctor before you take the next dose.
-You may need to be monitored as you restart your medication.
 Do not take a double dose to make up for a missed one.

 What side effects can this medication cause?

 Fingolimod may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - pain in the hands or feet